sylwiamolitor/Java17RESTPostgreSQLSpringApp/README.md

-# Spring and Postgres application
+# Spring and PostgreSQL application
 Spring application, which uses DTOs and PostgreSQL database.

 ## Table of Contents